KotRikD/movies-at-azumi/README.md

 pet project to understand how next.js fastify binding works :/

-Only for archiving purposes, just a simple project, that prepares video (mp4, hls) into hls stream.
+Only for archiving purposes, just a simple project, that prepares video (mp4, mkv (with audio track selection)) into hls stream.

 Made with:
 - Next.js 16